 ©2010 Creative Communications

-Unfortunately, we often look at people through one-way screens, imagining that everything nasty only happens to others!
+Unfortunately, we often look at people through one-way screens, imagining that tragedy only happens to others until, one day

 Lord Jesus, emblazon our hearts with an attitude of love that will steer us to the doors of your Kingdom.